IvanKoskov/Shelld/README.md

 ## Who needs?

 This can be used on daily life terminal tasks and to just learn if you are not familiar with shell and terminal interaction.
+Shelld provieds useful features for cloning reposiories and dowloading softare and source code from open sources.

 ## disadvantages kinda